 CET occasionally plans mandatory academic activities and optional trips to nearby sites and other cities after class and on weekends.
 Excursions may involve urban walking, rural hiking, use of public transportation, and/or going up and down stairs.

 Itinerary modifications and accommodations can be made for students with documented need.
 Transportation can be arranged as necessary, and excused absences are provided for mandatory excursions that are inaccessible due to a disability.

 ACCESS in ACADEMICS: AICAD IN JAPAN

 Outside of 2 to 3 hours of Japanese classes in the morning (see the section above), your studio art classes are held during the afternoons and are roughly 4 to 6 hours long (2 to 3 times/week).
+In the spring, studio art classes begin in April and AICAD students can expect April and May to be busy with all classes.
 Art classes typically have over ten students enrolled in each course and operate in Japanese.

-As a student at a Japanese art school, the beginning of your term will be spent learning by observing until your Japanese is stronger.
+As a student at a Japanese art school, the classwork you take on is largely dependent on the language skills with which you start the program.
 On-site staff are always there to help you out in terms of support—whether you need a few key vocabulary words or just general advice for navigating a school where most people do not speak English.

-Studio art classes for AICAD in Japan students are held at Osaka University of Arts, which is a 1.5-hour commute by train and bus.
+Studio art classes for AICAD in Japan students are held at Osaka University of Arts, which is a 1.5-hour commute by train and bus (mostly bus).
 This is a common commute length in Japan, but is often an adjustment for international students.
 Commute costs are covered by your program fee.